rtshkmr/buttend/README.md

 3. kiv the controller's index actions should be : respond_with Question.find_by answered: false

+4. hosted on heroku, shall do the completion filtering
 # README

 This README would normally document whatever steps are necessary to get the